ziweny11/PhotoRegCodes/README.md

+# New code updated!
+Follow the readme for new environment setup

 # PhotoReg Code Releases

 Welcome to the official repository for PhotoReg, a project dedicated to the registration of 3D Gaussian Splatting models.